mauroservienti/milestone.github.io/_posts/2022-09-19-one-list-to-rule-them-all.md

 2. Create a new email.
 3. Paste the link.
 4. Go back to Slack and copy the message text.
-5. Past it in the mail body.
+5. Paste it in the mail body.
 6. Send the message to me.

 Too much friction in creating a to-do list item.